 Type of tenants

-As a strategy, most retail malls have two types of tenants—anchor and inline.
-Anchor tenants are the key tenants, with large stores and a big name in the business.
-Anchor tenants attract other smaller tenants and customers to the mall.
-On the other hand, inline tenants are small tenants, which benefit from the footfall that anchor tenants draw to the mall.
-Anchor tenants pay lower rents and enter into longer leases than inline tenants.
+As a strategy, most contemporary malls have two type of tenants: anchor tenants and inline tenants.
+Anchor tenants are the property owners’ key tenants, with large stores and a big names in the business, and attract other smaller tenants and customers to the mall.

-In the next part of this series, we’ll discuss Macerich’s development and redevelopment projects.
+In the next part of this series, we’ll discuss GGP’s acquisition strategy.